Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Branched covers

 Recalling the discussion on center of mass from \S \ref{S:perturbations}, we reduce the structure group on ${\mathcal M}_2(h)$ from $\widehat {\mathcal G}$ to $\widehat G = O(3)$ by restricting to the submanifold

 of branched covers with center of mass zero, the action of $\widehat G = O(3)$ on ${\mathcal M}_2(h)_0$ preserving the center of mass zero condition.
-It follows from the explicit form (\ref{E:doublecover}) of double branched covers that any element of ${\mathcal M}_2(h)_0$ must have nontrivial isotropy for the action of $G = SO(3)$, the isotropy group being ${\mathbb Z}_2$.
+It follows from the explicit form (\ref{E:doublecover}) of double branched covers that any element of ${\mathcal M}_2(h)_0$ must have nontrivial isotropy for the action of $G = SO(3)$, the isotropy group being ${\mathbb Z}_2$, generated by a rotation through angle $\pi $.
 Milnor \cite{Mil3} describes the quotient of ${\mathcal M}_2(h)_0$ by the $SO(3)$ action as a four-manifold which is the total space of a two-plane bundle over ${\mathbb R}P^2$.

 Although ${\mathcal M}_2(h)_0$ is not compact, we can make it compact by removing the branched covers whose two branch points are too close.
 Given $\varepsilon _0 >0$, we set

 the distance being measured in the standard metric of constant curvature and total area one on $S^2$.
 We can describe the topological type of this space as follows: For the given fixed prime minimal immersion $h : S^2 \rightarrow M$ we can specify a $\widehat G$-orbit of branched covers of $h$ by locating the images of its two branch points.
 Let $n \in S^2$ be the first image, and regard